onigoetz/profiler/README.md

 - `slow_query` Threshold in milliseconds after which it is considered

 ## Panels
-All panels are work in progress for the moment, many changes may evolve
+All panels are work in progress for the moment, many changes may happen

 ### Time
 This panel provides a way to watch for events in a graphical way.

 You can profile anything anywhere in your code by using the `Stopwatch` facade.

-It's a facade for the [Stopwatch Symfony component](http://symfony.com/doc/current/components/stopwatch.html) so you don't have to initalize it to use it
+It's a facade for a stopwatch heavily inspired from [Stopwatch Symfony component](http://symfony.com/doc/current/components/stopwatch.html), the difference is that mine doesn't support sections
+As any Laravel Facade you don't have to initialize it, just use it

 __Example:__